rayonlabs/chutes-miner/README.md

 #### 🐘 Postgres

 We make heavy use of SQLAlchemy/postgres throughout chutes.
-All servers, GPUs, deployments, etc., are tracked in postgresql which is deployed as a statefulset with a persistent volume claim within your kubernetes cluster.
+All servers, GPUs, deployments, etc., are tracked in postgresql which is deployed with a host volume within your kubernetes cluster.

 *__this is installed and configured automatically when deploying via helm charts__*